top of page

 • No heat or poor heat

-• Sweet smeel of antifreeze
+• Sweet smell of antifreeze

 • Foggy windows (interior cabin)